drinkthis4me/Nuxt3-auth/README.md

 - Check if user exists in the data base.
 - Verify the password with bcrypt.js.
 - Issue a JWT token.
+- Store the token in cookie.
 - Return user info and token.

 ## routes/auth/logout.post.ts
-- Check JWT token from request body.
+- Check JWT token from cookie.
+- Delete the cookie.
 - Return user as null.

 ## routes/auth/whoami.get.ts
-- Read and check authorization header.
+- Check JWT token from cookie.
 - verify the old token.
 - Issue a new token with prolonged life.
+- Store the token in cookie.
 - Return user info and new token.

 ## routes/auth/signup.post.ts
 - Receive and check request body.
 - Check if email already exists in the data base (duplicate user).
+- Hash the password.
 - Create a new user.
 - Push new user to the data base.
-- Issue a jwt token
+- Issue a JWT token.
+- Store the token in cookie.
 - Return user info and token.

-Planned: hash the password

 ## api/users.get.ts
-List of all user.
+List of all users.
-- Read and check authorization header.
+- Check JWT token from cookie.
 - Verify the token.
 - Check if the request is from ADMIN.
-- Simulate fetching delay by setTimeout.
+- Simulate a fetching delay by setTimeout.
 - Return all-users list.

+# Todo
+- Implement remember me for log in user.
+- Use environment variables for cookie and private key.

+# License

+MIT.

+See LICENSE file for details.